LOG-Nav: Efficient Layout-Aware Object-Goal Navigation with Hierarchical Planning: Introduction

-In this work, we introduce ELA-ZSON, an efficient layout-aware zero-shot object navigation framework designed for complex multi-room indoor environments.
-ELA-ZSON leverages both topological layout relationships and detailed scene representations to achieve efficient navigation in a hierarchical framework.
+In this work, we introduce LOG-Nav, an efficient layout-aware object-goal navigation framework designed for complex multi-room indoor environments.
+LOG-Nav leverages both topological layout relationships and detailed scene representations to achieve efficient navigation in a hierarchical framework.
 By employing the dual-level information, the planning process first queries the open-world semantics based on user instructions to generate a global navigable topometric path at the layout level.
 The global waypoints are then sequentially projected into the robot's ego-centric observation space, enabling the robot to plan a dense local waypoint set that accounts for scenario changes.
 An LLM-powered agent is employed that operates without human interaction, complex reward design, or costly training on specific settings.
 The method requires only RGB-D observations as input and outputs navigation results as 3D waypoint sets, which are compatible with general platforms.
 The primary functions are shown in Fig.\ref{fig::teaser}.
-Evaluated on the widely-used MP3D dataset~\citep{ramakrishnan2021hm3d}, ELA-ZSON demonstrates superior navigation success rates (SR) and efficiency, as measured by success weighted by path length (SPL), compared to state-of-the-art (SOTA) methods.
-Additionally, we validate our framework through both virtual agent and real-world robotics, demonstrating its applicability, efficiency and robustness against unexpected scene changes.
+Evaluated on the widely-used MP3D dataset~\citep{ramakrishnan2021hm3d}, LOG-Nav demonstrates superior navigation success rates (SR) and efficiency, as measured by success weighted by path length (SPL), compared to exisiting methods.
+Additionally, we validate our framework through both virtual agent and real-world robots, demonstrating its applicability, efficiency and robustness against unexpected scene changes.

 Our contributions are summarized as follows: